redhat-et/whisper-self-hosted-llm/whisper-model-service/README.md

         whisper:image
 ```

+Make sure to provide the full path to the location where you have downloaded the model binary file (from Step 1) when providing the `-v` argument in the above command.

 When completed successfully, you will see the Whisper model running as a service at `http://0.0.0.0:8001`.

 ### Step 5: Run Streamlit application

 In order to interact with the application, we have created a simple [Streamlit UI](https://streamlit.io/).
 Streamlit is an open-source Python framework for data scientists and AI/ML engineers to deliver interactive data apps – in only a few lines of code.
+Make sure you have `streamlit` installed on your machine.

+We have a Python file defined [here](https://github.com/redhat-et/whisper-self-hosted-llm/blob/main/whisper-model-service/streamlit/whisper_client.py) to build a simple Streamlit UI for this application.
 To launch the streamlit application, run the following:

 ```bash
 streamlit run streamlit/whisper_client.py